-SAC questions and the questions you’ll see in this year’s final Math Methods exam will NOT be like textbook questions.
-They’ll be harder and will require a higher level of thinking which you can only get by practicing past exam questions.
+SAC questions and the questions you’ll see in this year’s final Math Methods exams will NOT be like textbook questions.
+They’ll be harder and will require a higher level of understanding and thinking which you can only get by practicing past exam questions.

 Although some of the textbook questions are hard to solve they still don’t take you to that higher level that you need to do SAC’s and the final exams.
 So it’s a big mistake to not be practicing past exam questions on a regular basis from the start of the year.